 Yes.
 Courses that are not listed as VIGH global health courses but do relate global health, low-resource settings, low- and middle-income countries, undeserved populations, economic development, and the like can be considered for certificate credit.
 Your final deliverable for the course must focus on an aspect of global health (ex: the course is about economic development in low- and middle-income countries and your final deliverable is a literature review on the long-term economic impact of child feeding programs).
 To have a non-listed global health course be reviewed and considered for the certificate requirements, please submit the course proposal form.

 What if I have already taken a global health-related course and I would like it to count towards the certificate?

 If the course relates global health, low-resource settings, low- and middle-income countries, undeserved populations, economic development, and the like, and your final deliverable focused on an aspect of global health, you may submit a course proposal for consideration.
 You will need to upload the course syllabus as well as your final product.

-What if I cannot fit either of the global health core courses into my schedule?
+What if I cannot fit a global health core courses into my schedule?

 Contact Raphael Abayateye (firstname.lastname@example.org) to discuss other options.